ZakariaBoualaid/zakariaboualaid.github.io/_posts/2014-11-15-anachronism.markdown

 Tomorrow, what I’m learning today from the media and internet is redundant.
 People are publishing information which each seems to blend together into a meaningless jargon.
 Their principle reason is to make headlines and build traffic, but most of them ignore that amid those there is no enduring value.

-The past will not help you to forecast weather as today, and will not help you to code a website either, but it will teach you what it means to be human, and how to live.
+The past will not help you to forecast weather as today, and will not help you to code a website either, but it will teach you what it means to be a human, and how to live.
 Our most reliable asset is the wisdom of the greatest human minds passed through centuries.

 I was always awestruck by the following quote of one of the greatest minds, Albert Einstein.